 Application of Neptune’s Harvest Fertilizers for Strawberry Beds

-Peak foliar responses can be obtained on perennial fruit crops such as raspberries and strawberries by applying Natural Plant Fertilizer after the leaves open, after bloom and during the period from fruit fill-up to three weeks before final harvest.
+Peak foliar responses can be obtained on perennial fruit crops such as raspberries, citrus and strawberries by applying Natural Plant Fertilizer after the leaves open, after bloom and during the period from fruit fill-up to three weeks before final harvest.

 Follow that schedule and your patch will look like this in a few short weeks-